XMU-Kuangnan-Fang-Team/GENetLib/README.md

 important_feature|bool, "True" or "False", whether or not to show output features. plot|bool, "True" or "False", whether or not to show the line plot of residuals with the number of neural network epochs.
 ##### Value
-The function "GridScalerGE" outputs a tuple including training results of the neural network.
+The function "grid_scaler_ge" outputs a tuple including training results of the neural network.
 - Values of tunning parameters after grid search.
 - Residual of the training set.
 - Residual of the validation set.